The charter covers membership, management, meetings, nomination and election of the steering committee, and amendments and more.

 NOTE: This charter was approved by members as of June 1, 1998, with addition of Article 31 approved at a general meeting on January 29, 2000.

-I. Annual membership dues shall be set at $3,000 New Taiwan dollars per year for Correspondent Members and $3,000 New Taiwan dollars a year for Associate Members. (adopted June 1998/revised November 1998/revised February 2001)
+- Annual membership dues shall be set at 3,000 New Taiwan dollars per year for Correspondent Members and 3,000 New Taiwan dollars a year for Associate Members. (adopted June 1998/revised November 1998/revised February 2001)

-II.
-Subscriptions for corporate membership will be $10,000 New Taiwan dollars for not more than three persons, to be named by the Corporate Member. (adopted June 1998, amended May 2015)
+- Subscriptions for corporate membership will be $50,000 New Taiwan dollars for not more than two persons, to be named by the Corporate Member. (adopted June 1998)

 III.
 Dues and subscriptions are payable upon application and are renewable at the beginning of the calendar year.
 Membership cards will be issued upon payment of dues. (adopted June 1998)

-IV.
-Members arriving in Taiwan or commencing employment in a journalistic capacity after June 30 may pay half-year dues for that calendar year. (adopted July, 1998; amended May 2015)
+- Members joining after June 30 may pay half-year dues for that calendar year. (adopted July, 1998)

 BY-LAWS FOR THE CONDUCTING OF THE ELECTION OF COMMITTEE MEMBERS